DanielAbdiaj/NotificationService/README.md

 The idea is that i will call the post method for a specific endpoint(for ex.
 I will call the email endpoint) and give the necessary information( in JSON format ) about the :

-* Content:'Welcome to our Site!'(content of the notification)
+* Content: 'Welcome to our Site!' (content of the notification)
-* Target:'example@gmail.com'(Who to send the notification to)
+* Target: 'example@gmail.com' (Who to send the notification to)

 In this way my server using nodemailer will send notifications to a specific group of users.The same approach is implemented also for Text Messages and Live Push Notifications.